lisphilar/covid19-sir/README.md

 - Keep track parameter values/reproductive number of all countries with a simple code
 - Find relationship of reproductive number and measures automatically

-If you have ideas or need new functinalities, please join this project.
+If you have ideas or need new functionalities, please join this project.
 Any suggestions (Github issues, pull request, comment on Kaggle notebook) are always welcomed.

 ## Need discussion